 MATERIALAND METHODS

 The present investigation was carried out at the Horticultural Research Farm of the Department of Horticulture, Naini Agricultural Institute, Sam Higginbottom University of Agriculture, Technology and Sciences (SHUATS), Prayagraj, Uttar Pradesh, during the Rabi seasons of 2023-24 and 2024-25 to unveil the effect of varying foliar applications of micronutrients, administered at diverse concentrations, on the growth attributes, yield potential of the NS4266 tomato variety.
 The university is strategically situated approximately 5 kilometres from Prayagraj City, along the Prayagraj–Rewa National Highway, offering convenient accessibility.
-In the present investigation the design used for analysis of variables was Randomized Block Design (RBD) comprising 3 replications comprising of foliar application of micronutrients total treatment combinations being fifteen.
+In the present investigation the design used for analysis of variables was randomized block design (RBD) comprising 3 replications comprising of foliar application of micronutrients total treatment combinations being fifteen.
 The treatments comprised T0 (Control); T1 (Boric acid- 100 ppm); T2 (Zinc sulphate -100 ppm); T3 (Copper sulphate -100 ppm); T4 (Ferrous sulphate-100 ppm); T5 (Calcium Nitrate-100 ppm); T6 (Ammonium molybdate-50 ppm); T7 (Mixture of all the micrunutrient-100 ppm); T8 (Mixture of all without B- 100 ppm); T9 (Mixture of all without Zn-100 ppm); T10 (Mixture of all without Mo-100 ppm); T11 (Mixture of all without Cu-100 ppm); T12 (Mixture of all without Fe-100 ppm); T13 (Mixture of all without Ca-100 ppm) and T14 (Commercial formulation (Multiplex)-4ml/lit).
 Characters like TSS (°Brix), Ascorbic acid (mg/100 gm), Lycopene content (mg/100gm), pH of fruit, Physiological loss of weight (g) and Firmness using Tendrometer (kg/inch) were studied.
 Analysis of Variance was worked out using Fisher and Yates (1967).

 RESULTS AND DISCUSSION

-The results regarding the effect of Foliar Application of micronutrient on quality parameters of tomato are presented in table 1, 2 and 3.
+The results regarding the effect of foliar application of micronutrient on quality parameters of tomato are presented in table 1, 2 and 3.
 Notably, the measurements of all quality parameters revealed significant variations based on the different micronutrients applied during both years of observation.
 Among the treatments assessed, T14 (Commercial formulation (Multiplex)-4ml/lit) recorded the highest total soluble solids, with measurements of 6.94, 6.93 and 6.93 °Brix.
 T7 (Mixture of all the micronutrients-100 ppm) showed at par total soluble solids of 6.49, 6.61 and 6.55 °Brix for the years 2023-24, 2024-25, and the pooled mean, respectively.
 Conversely, the control group, T0, exhibited the lowest total soluble solids, with values of 4.59, 4.53 and 4.56 °Brix.
 In terms of ascorbic acid content, T14 achieved the highest concentration, recording 16.24, 16.44, and 16.34 mg for 2023-24, 2024-25, and the pooled mean, respectively.
 T7 followed with ascorbic acid levels of 15.60, 15.37, and 15.48 mg over the same years.
 By contrast, the control group (T0) exhibited the least ascorbic acid content, with values of 10.37, 10.10, and 10.23 mg, highlighting the substantial effect of micronutrient applications.
 For lycopene content, T14 outperformed all other treatments, recording values of 4.40, 4.42, and 4.41 mg for 2023-24, 2024-25, and the pooled mean, respectively.
 T7 closely followed with lycopene levels of 4.37, 4.36, and 4.37 mg over the same timeframe.
 In stark contrast, the control group (T0) exhibited the lowest lycopene content, registering 3.53, 3.92, and 3.72 mg, further emphasizing the critical role of micronutrients in enhancing fruit quality attributes.